mcwade/FED-Assignment/README.md

-# VICE Front-end Coding Exercise
+# Front-end Coding Exercise

-Below is a HTML/CSS/JS exercise that involves building out a web component, or single page app, to navigate through various VICE shows.
+Below is a HTML/CSS/JS exercise that involves building out a web component, or single page app, to navigate through various Media shows.

 - Use HTML5 semantic markup elements.
 - Write your CSS using a preprocessor (Sass, LESS or Stylus).